On Dirichlet, Poncelet and Abel problems: The Pell-Abel equation

-It is interesting that in this case the subset $E$ is continuous spectrum (which is absolutely continuous and two-valued) of some bi-infinite Jacobi (3-diagonal) selfajoint real periodic matrix in the space $l^2$ if and only if the set $E$ is $n$-right or that is equivalently if the Pell-Abel equation \re{Pell} is solvable (see references in \cite{SodinYud}).
-Remark that the Chebyshev's problem will be got for the case of one interval $E=[-1,1],\ R=(1-t^2)$, and the Akhiezer's problem -- for the case of two intervals ($\deg R=4$) and polynomial of the fourth order $E=[-1,a]\cup [b,1],a<b,\ R=(1-t^2)(t-a)(t-b)$.
-Note that there are several solvability criterions for the Pell-Abel equation with a polynomial corresponding to the Akhiezer's problem, among them is well-known Zolotarev's porcupine (see, for instance, \cite{Malyshev}).
-Note also recent Khrushchev's work \cite{Khrushchev} on links to continued fractions.
+It is interesting to note that, in this case, the subset $E$ is continuous spectrum (which is absolutely continuous and two-valued) of some bi-infinite Jacobi (3-diagonal) self-ajoint real periodic matrix in the space $l^2$ if and only if the set $E$ is $n$-right or, equivalently, if the Pell-Abel equation \re{Pell} is solvable (see references in \cite{SodinYud}).
+Note that the Chebyshev problem will be obtained for the case of one interval $E=[-1,1],\ R=(1-t^2)$, and the Akhiezer's problem -- for the case of two intervals ($\deg R=4$) and a polynomial of the fourth order $E=[-1,a]\cup [b,1],a<b,\ R=(1-t^2)(t-a)(t-b)$.
+Note that there exist several solvability criteria for the Pell-Abel equation with a polynomial corresponding to the Akhiezer problem; among them is the well-known Zolotarev porcupine (see, for instance, \cite{Malyshev}).